The Hague: Culture

-The Hague originated around the 13th-century Binnenhof, and this is still considered the cultural centre of the city.
-Night life centres around the three main squares in the city centre.
-The Plein (literally "Square") is taken by several large sidewalk cafés where often politicians may be spotted.
-The Grote Markt (literally "Great Market") is completely strewn with chairs and tables, summer or winter.
-The Buitenhof (literally "Outer Court", located just outside the Binnenhof) contains a six screen Pathé cinema and a handful of bars and restaurants in the immediate vicinity.
+The Hague originated around the 13th century Binnenhof, and this is still considered the cultural centre of the city.
+Nightlife centres around the three main squares in the city centre.
+The Plein (meaning "Plaza" or "Town square") is taken by several large sidewalk cafés, where often politicians may be spotted.
+The Grote Markt (literally "Big Market") is completely strewn with chairs and tables, summer or winter.
+The Buitenhof (literally "Outer Courtyard", located just outside the Binnenhof) contains a six-screen Pathé cinema and a handful of bars and restaurants in the immediate vicinity.
 Adjacent to the Buitenhof is De Passage, the country's first covered shopping mall.
 Dating from the late 19th century, it contains many expensive and speciality shops.
 One of the country's largest music venues, Paard van Troje, can be found in the centre of The Hague.
 Another popular music venue in The Hague is Muziekcafé de Paap.

 The Spuiplein is a modern fourth square in the city centre, opposite the Nieuwe Kerk.
-Besides the City Hall, this was also the location of the Dr. Anton Philipszaal, home to the Residentie Orchestra, and the Lucent Danstheater, home to the internationally celebrated modern dance company Nederlands Dans Theater.
-These buildings, designed by Rem Koolhaas in 1988, have been demolished to make space for a new theatre, the Spuiforum, which would house both institutes as well as the Royal Conservatory.
-Despite efforts of the municipality, public support for the proposed theatre remains low.
-At the heart of the city centre across the palace gardens is the home of Summerschool Den Haag, international school for dance with guest teachers such as Valentina Scaglia, Igone de Jongh, and Maia Makhateli.
+Besides the City Hall, this was also the location of the Anton Philipszaal, home to the Residentie Orchestra, and the Lucent Danstheater, home to the internationally celebrated modern dance company Nederlands Dans Theater.
+These buildings, designed by Rem Koolhaas in 1988, have been demolished to make space for a new theatre, Amare, which would house both institutes as well as the Royal Conservatory.
+Despite the efforts of the municipality, public support for the proposed theatre remains low.
+At the heart of the city centre, across the palace gardens, is the home of Summerschool Den Haag, an international school for dance with guest teachers such as Valentina Scaglia, Igone de Jongh, and Maia Makhateli.
 The Koninklijke Schouwburg, home to Het Nationale Theater, can also be found in the city centre – on the Korte Voorhout.
 New European Ensemble is a collective for contemporary music consisting on international musicians.
 The ensemble has its main base in the city.